-Due to changes in Department of Education Legislation schools are no longer permitted to authorise leave of absence during term time except for exceptional circumstances.
+Due to changes in Department of Education Legislation schools are no longer permitted to authorise leave of absence during term time.

-Boys - Grey trousers, school fleece or sweatshirt, school polo shirt, grey socks, sensible black shoes.
+Boys - Grey/black trousers, green fleece or sweatshirt, white polo shirt, grey socks, sensible black shoes.

-Girls - Grey skirt, pinafore dress or trousers, school fleece or sweatshirt, school polo shirt, white or grey socks or tights, sensible black shoes.
+Girls - Grey/black skirt, pinafore dress or trousers, green fleece or sweatshirt, white polo shirt, white or grey socks or tights, sensible black shoes.

-All children should also be provided with appropriate outdoor clothing which is appropriate to the weather conditions.
+All children should also be provided with a coat for outdoor use.

-3) Year 4 and 5 will also need swimming kit including a towel, trunks for boys and a one piece swimming costume and swimming hat for girls.
+Swimming - towel, trunks for boys (above knee length), a one piece swimming costume and swimming hat for girls.

-All items of uniform MUST be labelled to avoid problems of lost property.
-Lost property bins are located by the exit doors in both phases.
+All items of uniform MUST be labelled.
+Lost property bins are located by the exit doors in all phases.

-The School Nurse and Dental Officer occasionally visit the school.
+The School Nurse, Vision Team, Height and Weight Team and Dental Officer occasionally visit the school.
 They will get in touch with you if they feel that your child requires any special medical care.
 The school nurse no longer inspects all of the children for the possibility of head lice.
 The responsibility for this issue lies with the parents who must regularly inspect the child's hair.
 School frequently issues guidance and support in this areas.